kellylijhui/FreelanceSmart/README.md

 4. Create a new API key
 5. Copy the key
 6. In Replit, go to the "Secrets" tab (lock icon on left sidebar)
-7. Add a new secret:
+7. Add a new secret with key `OPENAI_API_KEY` and your API key as the value
-   - Key: `OPENAI_API_KEY`
-   - Value: (paste your API key)
 8. Restart the app

 **Note:** OpenAI charges a small fee per AI analysis (usually a few cents).
-The app will work perfectly without this - you just won't have the AI Rate Advisor feature.
+The app will work perfectly without this feature.

 ---

-## 📝 How to Use
+## How to Use

 ### Step 1: Enter Your Information

 1. Type your name in the "Your Name" field
 2. Enter your client's name
 3. Set your hourly rate (or use AI to help you decide)

 ### Step 2: Configure Your Project

 1. Select the project type from the dropdown
 2. Adjust the estimated hours using the slider
 3. Check any add-ons you want to include: